kubedb/docs/docs/guides/mysql/initialization/gitsync.md

 First, create a `Personal Access Token (PAT)` on your Git host server with the required permissions to access the repository.
 Then create a Kubernetes secret using the `Personal Access Token (PAT)`:
+> Here, you can use any key name instead of `git-pat` to store the token in the secret.
 ```bash
 $ kubectl create secret generic -n demo git-pat \
     --from-literal=github-pat=<ghp_yourpersonalaccesstoken>